-The 2011 Census asked residents to rate their own health on a scale of 'very good' to 'very bad'.
-In Rugby Borough, 83% of residents described their health as 'good' or 'very good' - slightly higher than county and national levels.
-Similarly, residents were asked to rate the degree to which daily activities are limited by health and/or disability.
-7% of residents in Rugby Borough stated that their activities are 'limited a lot' - considerably lower than the national average of 8.5% and slightly lower than the county average of 7.7%.
+The 2021 Census asked residents to rate their own health on a scale of 'very good' to 'very bad'.
+In Rugby, 83.2% of residents described their health as 'good' or 'very good' which is the same as the county average.